Choosing the Perfect Palette for Your Brand and Website: 7 Key Considerations

 Analogous colors — For this method of pairing two colors that look good together, you pick colors that are next to each other on the color wheel.
 Once you have your main brand color, this is a good way to pair colors in a softer, related approach.

 Color use on websites brings up some important considerations with user experience, legibility, and marketing that just aren’t a factor in color use in other places, like for instance your physical products.
 There’s a lot to consider with color on websites to make sure you get the conversion results you are looking for (or to make sure people even stay on your site for long enough without exiting immediately for that matter!).
+One of the most common branding color mistakes we see is businesses selecting palettes that are beautiful but not usable.

 First, a few quick definitions of color.
 (We promise, this is useful for your site!)